We flew to Detroit for a tricky operation on my husband’s heart

 The size of football fields.

-But when we arrived all that was left was
+By the time we arrived all that was left was

 Cadaverous warehouses and empty storefronts